Documentation Index

 Build a PowerFlow

-PowerFlows consist of a set of functional blocks that you connect together, enabling you to create step-by-step actions for execution.
+PowerFlows consist of a set of functional blocks that are connected together, enabling you to create step-by-step actions for execution.
 Each block performs a specific function.
 By combining different blocks, you can develop a customized application to address your media use case effectively.

 Blocks are grouped into different categories such as Triggers, Flow Logic, and Developer Tools, to make them more accessible.
 For more in-depth information on each block, refer to the PowerFlow block reference.